timothyjellison/new-homepage/src/pages/posts/grievances-of-the-python-newb.md

 ## Should I start with Python 2 or Python 3?

-Unless you've got a job that you specifically need to learn Python 2 for, start learning Python 3.
+Python 3, unless you've got a job that you specifically requires you to learn Python 2.

 ## How do I ensure my command line always uses Python 3 and not Python 2?